Lasso and Ridge Regression in Python & R Tutorial

 • It uses L1 regularization technique (will be discussed later in this article)

-• It is generally used when we have more number of features, because it automatically does feature selection.
+• It is generally used when there are more features, as it automatically performs feature selection.

 Now that you have a basic understanding of ridge and lasso regression, let’s think of an example where we have a large dataset, lets say it has 10,000 features.
 And we know that some of the independent features are correlated with other independent features.
 Then think, which regression would you use, Rigde or Lasso?